Last updated: May 5, 2026

 SSA may approve the change, ask for more proof, or deny it.
 Decision times vary, and SSA’s public IRMAA filing pages do not publish one fixed national turnaround time.
 That is why a complete packet matters.

 In many current-year cases, SSA policy makes the corrected Part B and Part D amount effective from January of the current year, or from the first month of Part B or drug coverage if later.
-If you used an estimate, SSA says it will later check with the IRS.
+If you used an estimate, SSA says it may later check the filed tax return.
 If the estimate changes, tell SSA.
-The form warns that later corrections can include refunds or retroactive charges.
+Later corrections can include refunds or retroactive charges.

-Important timing rule: if the life-changing event happened between October 1 and December 31 of the prior year, SSA policy generally allows a backdated new initial determination for that prior premium year if the request is made between January 1 and March 31 of the current year, or later if SSA finds good cause for filing late.
+Important timing rule: if the life-changing event happened between October 1 and December 31 of the prior year, SSA policy generally allows a backdated new initial determination for that prior premium year if the request is made by March 31 of the current premium year, or later if SSA finds good cause for filing late.

-If you are directly billed, the Medicare Premium Bill says payment is due by the 25th of the month.
+If you are directly billed, the Medicare Premium Bill page says Medicare must get your payment by the 25th of the month for it to be on time.
 If the bill is for Part D IRMAA, pay the Medicare bill itself.
 Do not assume your drug plan can fix that bill for you.

 Reality checks